 BRAND DESIRE IS THE KEY TO SUCCESS

 There are many winch brands out there, some more popular than others but for this article I’ll focus on what U.S. Off Road carries.
-As of today we carry Mean Mother, Engo, Viper, ComeUp and Warn and I’ll group these by price/quality.
+As of today we carry Warn, ComeUp and Viper and I’ll group these by price/quality.

-What I might classify as our entry level winches are Viper and Engo.
+What I might classify as our entry level winches are Viper and (previously Engo).
 U.S. Off Road has carried these lines for many years and have sold hundreds with less than 1% warranty rates, which by any metric is exceptional.
 They start off in pricing at around $335 and go as high as $600 for synthetic rope versions in higher capacity ranges.
 Both are Chinese made of course, both companies have extensive experience in the industry.
-There is a writeup on our site about Engo and the Aho brother’s history as owners/operators of Mile Marker so I won’t rehash that here.
 Viper’s main focus is the ATV/UTV market and sells thousands per year in addition to their vehicle recovery winches.

-Then there’s a mashup of Mean Mother, Warn and ComeUP.
+Then there’s a mashup of Warn, Mean Mother and ComeUP.

 ComeUP has seen extensive use in Arctic conditions and expeditions, is made in Taiwan and has a very good reputation.
 They start off around $900 and go up from there.
 Again, components, design and packaging are great.